 We must often rely upon expert opinion when drawing conclusions about technical matters where we lack the time or expertise to form an informed opinion.
 For instance, those of us who are not physicians usually rely upon those who are when making medical decisions, and we are not wrong to do so.
 There are, however, four major ways in which such arguments can go wrong:

-- It is unnecessary.
-If a question can be answered by observation or calculation, an argument from authority is not needed.
+- Inappropriate Appeals: If a question can be answered by observation or calculation, an argument from authority is not needed.
 Since arguments from authority are weaker than more direct evidence, go look or figure it out for yourself.

-The renaissance rebellion against the authority of Aristotle and the Bible played an important role in the scientific revolution.
-Aristotle was so respected in the Middle Ages that his word was taken on empirical issues which were easily decidable by observation.
+The Renaissance rebellion against the authority of Aristotle and the Bible played an important role in the scientific revolution.
+Aristotle was so respected in the Middle Ages that his word was taken on empirical issues which were easily decidable by observation10.
 The scientific revolution moved away from this over-reliance on authority towards the use of observation and experiment.

-- The "authority" cited is not an expert on the issue, that is, the person who supplies the opinion is not an expert at all, or is one, but in an unrelated area.
-The now-classic example is the old television commercial which began: "I'm not a doctor, but I play one on TV...."
-The actor then proceeded to recommend a brand of medicine.
+- No Expertise: The "authority" cited is not an expert on the issue, that is, the person who supplies the opinion is not an expert at all, or is one, but in an unrelated area.
+The now-classic example is the old television commercial which began: "I'm not a doctor, but I play one on TV."
+The actor then proceeded to recommend a brand of cough medicine11.

 For example, suppose that a medical scientist testifies that ambient cigarette smoke does not pose a hazard to the health of non-smokers exposed to it.
 Suppose, further, that it turns out that the scientist is an employee of a cigarette company.
 Clearly, the scientist has a powerful bias in favor of the position that he is taking which calls into question his objectivity.